AK1o9/Portfolio/README.md

 ### Services
 - Displays a list of the services that I offer as a freelance software engineer.
 ### Contact
-- This is where I display all of contact information.
+- Here, you can find out how to contact me through various media/outlets.